arinrohega/DE01-Pipeline01-ApacheStack-DeltaLake/README.md

 ![funcionesusadas](https://github.com/user-attachments/assets/ff5af71f-5a19-4f68-8aad-a2940089bc55)

 ## Datasets Used
-All tables were made and loaded locally to MySQL database.
-While all data is fictitious, each element was designed meticulously to replicate a real enterprise model, mirroring the afiliation schema of a company I've previously worked with, mantaining logical relationships and consistency across tables.
+All tables values were made and loaded locally to MySQL database.
+While all data is fictitious, each element was designed meticulously to mirror the afiliation schema of the company I am currently working with, mantaining logical relationships and consistency across tables.

 ![dataset1](https://github.com/user-attachments/assets/309bd941-b8a0-40a0-ac6c-243f393cd3e7)